privefl/advr38book/docs/good-practices.md

 Download the latest version of [RStudio](https://www.rstudio.com/products/rstudio/download/#download) (> 1.1) and use it!

+Learn more about new features of RStudio v1.1 [there](https://www.rstudio.com/resources/videos/rstudio-1-1-new-features/).

 RStudio features:

 - everything you can expect from a good IDE